-- Left and/or right ventricular ejection fraction ≤ 35% in a patient who is on GDMT
+- Left and/or right ventricular ejection fraction ≤ 35% in an individual who is on GDMT

 - Syncope thought to be (or known to be) due to ventricular arrhythmia

-- Established diagnosis of long QT syndrome in a patient with syncope or ventricular tachycardia despite beta blocker therapy (or in whom beta blockers are contraindicated)
+- Established diagnosis of long QT syndrome in an individual with syncope or ventricular tachycardia despite beta blocker therapy (or in whom beta blockers are contraindicated)

-- Established diagnosis of short QT syndrome in patients who have a history of cardiac arrest or sustained ventricular tachycardia or fibrillation
+- Established diagnosis of short QT syndrome in an individual who has a history of cardiac arrest or sustained ventricular tachycardia or fibrillation

-- Established diagnosis of Brugada syndrome in patients with spontaneous type 1 electrocardiographic pattern when ANY of the following (a-c) apply:
+- Established diagnosis of Brugada syndrome in an individual with spontaneous type 1 electrocardiographic pattern when ANY of the following apply: